Cicely McCall: Life

 At the outbreak of the Second World War she was very involved with the Women's Institute.
 In 1939 the national meeting had invited a German delegate to talk.
 She was very worried but the delegates welcomed her warmly noting that they were apolitical.
 Three months later and they were at war.
 McCall wrote about one of the stories retold about jam-making in the WI.
 Hawkinge WI in Kent had been reduced to just five members because of the effects of the war.
 The five remaining members had a canning machine and they made jam.
-They made 350kg of jam.
+They made 350 kg of jam.
 During an air raid the married members went to the air raid shelter, but the unmarried member stayed behind to stir the jam.

 In 1943, she was at Denman College where despite the war there was a meeting of Women's Institutes delegates.
 She and Elizabeth [Betty] Christmas (1910-1956) organised a meeting whose recommendations were to be forwarded to William Beveridge whose report had been published the year before.
 The delegates discussed welfare and social support that could be available in a post-war Britain.
 McCall was there because of her work with the Education committee while Christmas was a general organiser.

 After she stood unsuccessfully at the 1945 General Election as the Labour Party candidate in Bury St Edmunds.
-In 1946 she wrote a pamphlet titled "Village Life and the Labour Party today" which lauded the work of the Labour Party.
+In 1946 she wrote a pamphlet titled Village Life and the Labour Party today which lauded the work of the Labour Party.
 The short pamphlet included the Tolpuddle Martyrs and the effect that a National Health Service would have on village life.
 McCall went to work as a psychiatric social worker at St Audry's Hospital.
 She stood again unsuccessfully as a parliamentary candidate and stayed at St Audry's Hospital until 1955.
 She was the warden of the Women's Institute's Denman College from 1957 to 1959.

 In the 1973 Birthday Honours she became a Member of the Most Excellent Order of the British Empire as a result of her work after she retired in Norfolk.
 She had co-founded the Norfolk and Norwich Association for Mental Health.

-In 1994, she published her autobiography, "Looking Back from the Nineties".
+In 1994, she published her autobiography, Looking Back from the Nineties.

 McCall died in Dunston in 2003.
-Three years before she had attended a service St Paul's Cathedral where the Queen Mother had joined the service with some other centenarians.
+Three years before, she had attended a service St Paul's Cathedral where the Queen Mother had joined the service with some other centenarians.